 5. Impacts, Outcome, and Outputs.
-The project impact will be safe drinking water made available for all urban population, aligned with the Seventh Five-Year Plan, 2016-2020.4 The outcome will be sustainable provision of more reliable, improved, and climate-resilent water supply in Dhaka city ensured.
+The project impact will be safe drinking water made available for all urban population, which is aligned with the Seventh Five-Year Plan, 2016-2020.4 The outcome will be sustainable provision of more reliable, improved, and climate-resilent water supply in Dhaka city ensured.

-6. The outputs will be DWASA's (i) distribution network strengthened; (ii) sustainable DMA management capacity enhanced; and (iii) DWASA's capacity for quality service delivery enhanced.
+6. The outputs will be DWASA's (i) distribution network strengthened; (ii) sustainable DMA management capacity enhanced; and (iii) capacity for quality service delivery enhanced.

 - (i) Output 1: Distribution network strengthened.
-Further to the ongoing work of two ADB-financed projects,5 the proposed project will contribute to renewing an entire distribution network in Dhaka city, including by strengthening distribution network in DMAs of seven zones.
-The project will include (i) new DMAs not financed by the on-going loans in seven zones;6 and (ii) additional financing to complete civil work contracts of DMAs under DWSSDP.
-7 The project will extend new or regularized connections to low-income communities. - (ii) Output 2: Sustainable DMA management capacity of DWASA enhanced.
-Managerial and technical capacity of DWASA will be strengthened to sustain NRW at a low level.
-The project will assist DWASA in (i) preparing and implementing a sustainable NRW reduction plan,8 (ii) strengthening monitoring capacity at the zone level with renewed standard operating procedures,9 upgraded training modules, and supervisory control and data acquisition system and piloting automated of meter reading; and (iii) enhancing in-house design capacity for sustainable DMA management. - (iii) Output 3: DWASA's capacity for quality service delivery enhanced.
-The project will support DWASA to: (i) prepare and implement operational and financial improvement plan through upgrading the 5-year corporate business plan; (ii) enhance its capacity for design, construction supervision and project management; (iii) prepare and implement public awareness program for demand control, water conservation, and health and hygiene; (iv) enhance quality of service delivery to low-income communities including slums and informal settlements; (v) prepare and implement water quality monitoring system; (vi) implement gender action plan; and (vii) enhance project readiness of future investment.10
+Further to the ongoing work of two ADB-financed projects,5 the proposed project will contribute to improving the distribution network in Dhaka city, including (i) new DMAs not financed by the ongoing loans in seven zones;6 and (ii) additional financing to complete civil work contracts of DMAs under DWSSDP.7 The project will extend new or regularized connections to low-income communities. - Output 2: Sustainable DMA management capacity of DWASA enhanced. (ii) Managerial and technical capacity of DWASA will be strengthened to sustain NRW at a low level.
+The project will assist DWASA in (i) preparing and implementing a sustainable NRW reduction plan;8 (ii) strengthening monitoring level capacity at the zone with renewed standard operating procedures, 9 upgraded training modules, and supervisory control and data acquisition system (SCADA) and piloting automated meter reading; and (iii) enhancing in-house design capacity for sustainableDMA management. - (iii) Output 3: DWASA's capacity for quality service delivery enhanced.
+The project will support DWASA to: (i) prepare and implement operational and financial improvement plan through upgrading the 5-year corporate business plan; (ii) enhance its capacity for design, construction supervision and project management; (iii) prepare and implement public awareness program for demand control, water conservation, and health and hygiene; (iv) enhance quality of service delivery to low-income communities including slumsand informal settlements; (v) prepare and implement water quality monitoring system; (vi) implement gender action plan; and (vii) enhance project readiness of future investment.10